Key Takeaway

 Is it okay to replace meals with protein shakes on tirzepatide?

 Occasionally using a protein shake as a meal replacement is fine, especially on days when eating feels difficult.
-However, try to get most of your nutrition from whole foods when possible, since they provide fiber, micronutrients, and phytochemicals that protein powder does not.
+But try to get most of your nutrition from whole foods when possible, since they provide fiber, micronutrients, and phytochemicals that protein powder doesn't.
 Think of shakes as a supplement to your diet, not a substitute.

 Does protein powder help with hair loss on tirzepatide?